Ezequiel-Rodriguez/SOckets-TP/README.md

 ## Easter Eggs

-The group could only find the one that appears when using the comand `strings`.
-There a cow can be seen saying "Esto es un Easter egg".
+The group could only find the one that appears when using the comand `strings` with the server executable file as a parameter.
+It shows a list of the strings declared in the file, and also a cow saying "Esto es un Easter egg".